chathamabate/chvm/chasm_src/README.md

 ```

 Similar to C, if a value `x` has type `T`, `&x` will have type `*T` and
 reference the value of `x`.
+The `&` operator can only be used in specific situations
+as we will see later.

 ### Dynamic vs Static Data Continued

 Note that in order for the garbage collector to work as expected
-it must be aware of all virtual address created by the user.
+it must be aware of all virtual addresses created by the user.

 The garbage collector can only be aware of a virtual address iff
 the address itself lives in a dynamic piece of data.